About the Architect of the Year Awards

 Why enter the Architect of the Year Awards?

 We welcome entries from practices of all sizes and specialties, our aim is to reward outstanding work.
 By winning an Architect of the Year Award you will be recognised by your industry peers as well as gain excellent exposure for your practice or project.
 Here are a few key reasons why you should enter:

 Raise your profile..

-- Finalists are published in BD magazine and BD online, as well as other publications before and after the awards.
+- Finalists are published on BD online, as well as other publications before and after the awards.

-- Show your work to high profile judges and over 600 guests at the prestigious awards evening.
+- Show your work to high profile judges and over 600 guests at the prestigious awards ceremony.

 - Meet clients and peers at the awards to raise your profile.

 Prove your excellence..